nuuuwan/news_lk3_data/README.md

 He stated that the import restrictions on personal-use vehicles are proposed to be lifted starting February 01, 2025, while the import restrictions on passenger buses and special-purpose vehicles has already been lifted as of December 14, 2024.

+The then government of Sri Lanka had decided to suspend vehicle imports in 2021 due to the economic crisis triggered by the Covid-19 pandemic.

+As the severe economic crisis continued to persist, authorities decided to further continue with the restrictions on vehicle imports.
+Meanwhile, in June 2024, the Ministry of Finance had announced a plan to gradually lift the restrictions by 2025.

 ◼️

 [Data](articles/c8134b52.json)